Leafwing-Studios/fop-rules/docs/character-options/powers/devout-prayers.md

 **Targets:** Multi-targe

-**Attack:** Prowess
+**Targeted defense:** Prowess

 **Duration:** Instant

 </div>

 You open up a small void, which hungers for the life force of nearby creatures as it pulls them in.
 Select a tile within range.
-Make a Prowess attack against all creatures within 3 tiles of the selected tile.
+Make a special attack against Prowess against all creatures within 3 tiles of the selected tile.
 Creatures that you hit are pulled into the nearest empty tile to the selected tile.
 You choose the order in which creatures are pulled after you see which attacks hit.

 ### Wrath of the Void - Miracle